maxtremaine/sudoku_solver.rs/README.md

 cargo run
 ```

-The completed puzzle will be printed to the terminal after all of the cells are filled.
+The completed puzzle will be printed to the terminal and added to io/finish.sudoku after all of the cells are filled.